 What kind of paper is this?

-point, it was proposed that we give applications direct access to
+If we can give applications direct access to

-the hardware for such data movement, but this didn't catch on.
+the hardware for such data movement, they can bypass all that kernel overhead,

 And now everyone who uses such services lives happily ever after.